 Delhi is one of the most amazing places to visit if you want to explore the essence of India’s culture.
 This is a city where you can find everything ranging from exotic food to great places where you can hang out with your friends and family.
 Delhi is located at an approximate distance of 1,427 km, 2,171 km, 1,516 km, and 1,580 km from Mumbai, Bengaluru, Kolkata, and Hyderabad.
 Let’s discuss how you can reach here via the following routes.

-By Air.
 The capital city of India is very well connected with each and every Indian state by air routes.
 The primary airport serving Delhi is the Indira Gandhi International Airport (DEL).
 Spread over 5,000 acres, it has been named after the late Mrs. Indira Gandhi (a former Prime Minister of India).
 In terms of overall passenger traffic, this airport is considered to be the busiest all over India.

 The Delhi Airport has got three parallel runways with having CAT IIIB instrument landing system.
 This particular system is responsible for using radio waves for guiding planes to the runway.